nulib/dc-api-v2/docs/docs/index.md

 Additionally, IIIF manifests provide a rich set of metadata that can be used to improve the user experience, such as captions, translations, and descriptions.
 This metadata can be displayed in the front-end interface to provide users with more context and information about the images they are viewing.

-One of the primary benefits of using IIIF is the ability to easily access and manipulate images and other multimedia resources solely making HTTP requests.
+One of the primary benefits of using IIIF is the scope to easily access and manipulate images and other multimedia resources solely making HTTP requests.
 The IIIF specification makes allowances for cropping, rotation, and zooming in a standardized way.
 This allows users to easily access, manipulate, and display images in a consistent way across different applications that implement the specification.

 ### Example